 Healthcare compliance is everything when it comes to protecting your practice and patients.
 Should your practice not comply with industry standards and regulations, you become susceptible to security risks, missed revenue, and danger.
-Below are some of the top healthcare compliance issues for 2020 and what you can do about them.
+Below are some of the top healthcare compliance issues and what you can do about them.

 Healthcare Compliance Issues: